openstack-archive/fuel-docs/pages/reference-architecture/7000-vcenter.rst

 not on a separate Compute node.
-This means that, in the Multi-node Deployment mode, a user has a single Controller node with both controller and compute services running.
+This means that, in the Multi-node Deployment mode, a user has a single Controller node with both compute and network services running.

 Unlike other hypervisor drivers that require the Nova Compute service to be running